 Karandaaz seeks to help applicants develop, refine and scale ways to reduce the gender gap in financial inclusion.
 Applicants’ proposed solutions are expected to lead to

-Fintech or financial services providers such as banks, NBFIs, MFIs/MBFs, other players such as aggregators or marketplaces that enable women to generate income and open a bank account.
-The solutions can be B2C (business-to-consumer), B2B (business-to-business) or B2B2C (business-to-business to consumer) in credit, insurance, payments & remittances, savings & personal financial management, or enabling environment addressing challenges of women financial inclusion.
+Digital platform, fintechs, financial services providers such as banks, NBFIs, MFIs/MBFs, other players such as aggregators or marketplaces that enable women to generate income, send or receive payments and open a bank account.
+The solutions can be B2C (business-to-consumer), B2B (business-to-business) or B2B2C (business-to-business to consumer) in credit, insurance, payments & remittances, savings & personal financial management, or enabling an environment addressing challenges of women’s financial inclusion

 You must have a blend of digital and non-digital solution in order to qualify for the grant.

 Up to three winners will be selected in this round.